rbogdanoff/chef-bigtop/README.md

 using Vagrant onto a single VM.
 You can use this as a 'sandbox' for hadoop to try it out.
 This is NOT a 'production' cookbook!!

+This is not for 'production':
+this is for learning/testing/developing hadoop ecosystem/bigtop.
+Vagrant is being used to provided a virtualized environment for this use case.
+As with all Vagrant, the use case is NOT 'production' i.e. Vagrant is a development/testing tool...You typically will do `vagrant destroy` on occasion to wipe out your vagrant box that you may have hacked, and create a clean one again.
+So... don't put data into your Vagrant VM that you want to permanently keep!!!
+If you want to do this, you should keep that data external to your vagrant VM and load it with a script post creating a new vagrant VM.

 Currently, this is a 'single server' install.
 TODO: soon there will be a (small) cluster install too!!!

 By default, it will install hadoop hdfs and hive as this is all that I have